 *All release times, unless otherwise noted, are 8 am Eastern Time (ET).

-If you take a late or alternate exam date, your score will be ready by Mid-July at the earliest and late August.
-Learn more about the score release schedule at the College Board’s website.
+If you're taking a late or alternate exam date, your score will be ready between mid-July and late August.
+Learn more about the 2018 score release schedule at the College Board website.

-Your scores will be posted online at the AP student website.
-You will be able to access them through your College Board account, so make sure you have your username and password handy.
-You’ll also need your AP number of the student ID you used on your AP tests.
+AP scores are posted online on the AP student website.
+You'll be able to access them through your College Board account, so make sure you have your username and password on hand.
+You’ll also need your AP number or the student ID number you used on your AP answer sheet.

-Scores will only come out online, you won't get a letter.
-(Back when I was in high school, and as recently as 2013, scores were only mailed and usually arrived in mid-July.
-You should be excited about the online score system, it’s much faster!)
+AP scores are only available online—you won't get a letter or score report in the mail.
+(Back when I was in high school, though, and as recently as 2013, scores were only mailed and usually arrived in mid-July.
+You should be excited about the online score system since it’s much faster!)